jarrekk/Jalpc/README.md

 ### Multilingual Page

-The landing page has multilingual support.
+The landing page has multilingual support with the [i18next](http://i18next.github.io/i18next/) plugin.

 Languages are configured in the `config.yml` file.